ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Administrator's Manual.md

 This directory contains the following files:

--   aexport.properties: the configuration file for aexport.
-For more detailed information on the configurable properties, please refer to the *Utilities Manual*.
+-   altibase_user.env: the file for setting the environment variables necessary for running Altibase

 -   altibase.properties: the configuration file for Altibase.
-For more detailed information on the configurable properties, please refer to the *General Reference*.
+For more detailed information on the configurable properties, please refer to the *[General Reference](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/General%20Reference-1.Data%20Types%20%26%20Altibase%20Properties.md#2-altibase-properties)*.
--   altibase_user.env: the file for setting the environment variables necessary for running Altibase
+-   license: the Altibase license file
 -   dblink.conf: the configuration file for database link.
-For more detailed information on the configurable properties, please refer to the *General Reference*
+For more detailed information on the configurable properties, please refer to the *[General Reference](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/General%20Reference-1.Data%20Types%20%26%20Altibase%20Properties.md#database-link-properties)*
--   license: the Altibase license file
+-   aexport.properties: the configuration file for aexport.
+For more detailed information on the configurable properties, please refer to the *[Utilities Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Utilities%20Manual.md#list-of-aexport-properties)*.
 -   syspassword: the file password of sys user is stored.
-For more detailed information on how to use this file, please refer to the *Utilities Manual*.
+For more detailed information on how to use this file, please refer to the *[Utilities Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Utilities%20Manual.md#altipasswd)*.

 #### dbs Directory